 Around the same time frame, between 4 to 8 weeks after the last heat, female dogs may also develop symptoms of pyometra, a potentially life threatening condition, seen in intact female dogs.

 The Bottom Line

-Pregnant dogs may develop an upset stomach in the first 3-4 weeks of pregnancy, but they also can develop it from rapid dietary changes or a day or two before the onset of labor.
+Pregnant dogs may develop an upset stomach in the first 3 to 4 weeks of pregnancy, but they also can develop it from rapid dietary changes or a day or two before the onset of labor.

 Only through diagnostic tests can the vet rule out or confirm pregnancy and determine if there's a chance the dog may pyometra.
-If your dog is pregnant, or you assume is pregnant and develops an upset stomach accompanied by other worrisome symptoms, please see your vet.
+If your dog is pregnant, or you assume is pregnant and develops an upset stomach accompanied by other worrisome symptoms, please see your vet at once.